 Discover your “joie de vivre” in this bilingual metropolis with its sizzling cultural, arts and urban scene.

-Enjoy a unique mix of old European charm and lively urban culture in Montréal, the largest French-speaking city in the world outside of Paris.
-This metropolis of 3.8 million people offers culture around the clock, in both English and French.
+Study English or French in Montréal, the largest French-speaking city in the world outside of Paris, where you'll enjoy a unique mix of old European charm and lively urban culture.
+This metropolis of 3.8 million people offers culture around the clock, in both official languages.
 If you’re passionate about the arts, film, food and fashion, you’ll fall in love with the city as soon as you arrive.
 Discover old-world architecture and modern style in the city with many chic shopping districts and lush green parks.
 The city’s unique character was shaped by the French, the English, and immigrants from more than 80 countries which has created a captivating mix of culture and diversity.

 Official Language Tests